sure-AI/TGSRTC_Productivity/README.md

 ## 12. Set-up of Utils (functionality that we will be using frequently)

 Go to common.py file
-Past the code and save
+Paste the code and save.
+Make sure the project folder is named correctly 'TGSRTC_Productivity'

 ## 13. Commit changes to github